Variational Formulation of Higher-order Guiding-center Vlasov-Maxwell Theory: Introduction

 The remainder of the present work is organized as follows.
-In Sec.~\ref{sec:Lie}, we derive the complete Lie-transform perturbation derivation of higher-order guiding-center Hamiltonian theory for time-dependent electric and magnetic fields, which is valid up to second order in the dimensionless ordering parameter $\epsilon$.
-The perturbation analysis is carried out in extended eight-dimensional phase space (which includes time and energy as canonically-conjugate coordinates), and generalizes the results found in \cite{Pfirsch_1984,Pfirsch_Morrison_1985,Ye_Kaufman_1992,Brizard_1995,Miyato_Scott_2009,Madsen_2010}.
-As a result, the second-order Hamiltonian is expressed in simple form as a finite-Larmor-radius (FLR) correction to the lowest electrostatic potential energy.
-In Sec.~\ref{sec:gc_Ham}, the extended guiding-center Hamilton equations of motion are derived in terms of the extended guiding-center Hamiltonian and the extended guiding-center Poisson bracket, while the higher-order guiding-center Vlasov-Maxwell equations are derived from an Eulerian variational principle \cite{Brizard_2000_prl} in Sec.~\ref{sec:gc_var}, from which guiding-center polarization and magnetization are derived to higher order.
+In Sec.~\ref{sec:gc_Ham}, the extended guiding-center Hamilton equations of motion are derived in terms of the extended guiding-center Hamiltonian and the extended guiding-center Poisson bracket (derived by Lie-transform perturbation method in Ref.~\cite{Brizard_2023_arxiv}), while the higher-order guiding-center Vlasov-Maxwell equations are derived from an Eulerian variational principle \cite{Brizard_2000_prl} in Sec.~\ref{sec:gc_var}, from which guiding-center polarization and magnetization are derived with FLR corrections.
+Here, our guiding-center variational principle expressly imposes plasma quasineutrality by omitting the electric energy density from the guiding-center Lagrangian density \cite{Newcomb_1962,Grad_1966,Scott_2010,Tronko_2018,McMillan_2023}, which also removes the displacement current $(c^{-1}\partial{\bf E}/\partial t)$ from Maxwell's equation.

 In Sec.~\ref{sec:gc_Noether}, the exact energy-momentum conservation laws are derived from the guiding-center Noether equation obtained from the guiding-center Eulerian variational principle.
-Each conservation law is also proved explicitly by using the guiding-center Vlasov-Maxwell equations directly.
-The symmetry properties of the guiding-center stress tensor are also briefly discussed, and the guiding-center angular-momentum conservation law is derived at the lowest order (including gyrogauge contributions), while a more extensive discussion of the asymmetry of the guiding-center stress tensor at higher order is left for future work.
+The symmetry properties of the guiding-center stress tensor are also briefly discussed, and the guiding-center angular-momentum conservation law is derived at the lowest order, while a more extensive discussion of the asymmetry of the guiding-center stress tensor at higher order is left for future work.